antocuni/antocuni.github.io/blog/posts/2025/08-cpython-attribute-lookup/index.md

 Time to look at some actual C code to see where all this complex logic comes from.

+!!!note
+    For those who are not proficient with C, I also rewrote the main bits of the logic in [Python pseudocode](#bonus-python-pseudocode), shown at the end of this post.

 I am going to show the source code of *CPython 3.12.11*, even if it's a bit old.
-This is because 3.13 introduced many optimizations which makes it much harder to follow the logic, whereas 3.12 is much simpler to read and understand.
+This is because 3.13 introduced many optimizations which makes it much harder to follow the logic, whereas 3.12 is simpler to read and understand.

+Ultimately, the expression `obj.x` invokes `type(obj).__getattribute__(obj,
+"x")`.
+Let's see how.

-The expression `obj.x` is compiled into a `LOAD_ATTR` opcode:
+`obj.x` is compiled into a `LOAD_ATTR` opcode:
 ```python
 >>> import dis
 >>> def foo():